ynizon/my_google_homepage/README.md

 ## My Homepage

 My homepage is a web application to give you a default homepage on your browser with the list of your events, and a new pictures of your family each time you refresh.
+You also have an alarm clock.
+Alarm clock say you weather, tasks on your agenda and can play radio.

 ## Installation
 - rename .env.example to .env